skangmy/ping-test/README.md

 # ping-test
-A simple tool to collect the result of ping test of a targeted IP address
+A simple tool to collect the result of ping test of a targeted IP address for Windows